skp-muse/Portfolio/database.md

 ---
 ## Designing a Database

-I made the decision early to use a flavor of SQL as that language is classic among databases due to its power and flexibility. [mySQL](https://www.mysql.com/) was chosen because of its ongoing support for a wider variety of platforms that include a Python module for handling database connections.
+I made the decision early to use a flavor of SQL as that language is classic among databases due to its power and flexibility. [mySQL](https://www.mysql.com/) was chosen because of its ongoing support for a wider variety of platforms that include a Python module for handling database connections. mySQL can be deployed on a variety of systems, so starting a local service on a workstation is no large feat and what I used to test this project.
+The program suite provides a variety of tools for managing and altering databases but is no replacement for knowledge of regular SQL syntax like that in the database creation script below.
 The database itself holds a very abstract version of our data that is stripped of any excess symbols.
-We rely on intelligent Python scripting to handle data validation and...
+We rely on intelligent Python scripting to handle data validation and other logic such that the actual SQL database creation commands are quite simple and straightforward.
+We protect this database by carefully encapsulating the actual transactions.

 ## customerTableCreation.sql
 ```sql